Material UI AppBar - React Navbar Examples

-The AppBar component in Material UI is actually just a Paper component with some special CSS properties.
-We have a tutorial here on Paper if you aren't familiar.
+The AppBar component in Material UI is a Paper component with some special CSS properties.

 AppBar Position prop